andrewtheart/DiskActivityMonitor/README.md

 The installer registers a Windows Service (auto-start), adds a Start Menu shortcut, and optionally creates a startup entry so the tray dashboard launches at sign-in.
+Service binaries are pinned to the expected Program Files directory.
+Setup rejects reparse points and applies protected ownership and ACLs through no-follow directory handles.

 ---